foni90mdq/alfonso-cv/index.md

 ## Currently

-I´m a Postdoctoral fellow in Biomedical Polymers Division, INTEMA (http://www3.fi.mdp.edu.ar/biomat/?lang=en).
+I´m a Postdoctoral fellow in Biomedical Polymers Division, [INTEMA](http://www3.fi.mdp.edu.ar/biomat/?lang=en).
 I´m currently working in the synthesis and characterization of electrospun polyurethanes used to coat biomedical devices.

 I also have a teaching position in the Chemistry Department of my University.
 I´m in charge of the Labs and problem solving classes in a Physical Chemistry course (Thermodynamics and quantum mechanics) and in a introductory Chemistry course.